techuties/tu-vm/README.md

-## Governance

-This project is managed and maintained by [TechUties](https://www.techuties.com).
-For enterprise support, integrations, and roadmap discussions, please reach out via Techuties.

 # 🤖 AI Platform - Professional Docker Setup

 A comprehensive, production-ready AI platform running in Docker containers with PostgreSQL, vector storage, workflow automation, and local AI model support.
 Optimized for both desktop and mobile environments.